Science Based Business

 The program is in particular suitable for science students considering a career in business.
 Not only science-driven companies, also consultancies, banks and the government recruit people who combine a science background with commercial insight.
 It is suitable as well for students from other disciplines who want to learn about management and entrepreneurship in science-driven business.
 It may also help those who doubt about the choice between pursuing a science or business career and the master degree they want to pursue after receiving their BSc.

-The programme for the 30 EC Minor Science Based Business consists of basic management courses and courses in entrepreneurship:
+The programme for the 30 EC Minor Science Based Business consists of management courses and courses in innovation & entrepreneurship:

 This is a 10-week full-time programme for 3rd year bachelor students who wish or consider to pursue a career outside the domain of (fundamental) scientific research or who want to broaden their horizon, e.g. having in mind later career opportunities that may require knowledge of fundamental business principles and training of managerial skills.